 Another option is to call a repair company.
 But, this too can be expensive and may not work out to be worthwhile.
-Sometimes labour costs so much that people need to take out direct credit to pay for it.
+Sometimes labour costs so much that people want to take out a quick loan to pay for it.
 In some cases it can be as much or more than buying a replacement item.

 The third option is to try to fix the appliance yourself.
 With the wealth of advice and instructions that are available on the Internet, you can easily diagnose and fix small problems, even if you are not a DIY expert.
 Read on for 6 simple steps to fool proof and DIY appliance repair.

 How to Start DIY Appliance Repair

 Home appliances will come with a user guide.
 Most of these have a list of troubleshooting questions that can point you in the right direction for identifying the fault.
 So, the first thing to remember when buying a new appliance is to keep the user guide safe and easily at hand.
 You don’t want to have to borrow money to buy a new appliance simply because you threw out the appliance manual.

 The fault in the machine may be beyond fixing or may require such an expensive repair that it is better to send it to the recycling plant.
 But, diagnosing the problem will help you to make this important decision.

 There is a host of websites which offer advice for diagnosing and repairing home appliances.
 So, how do you find out which ones are useful and which are too complicated for a beginner?
 Only good research can answer this question.
 If you have some spare time take a look online before throwing away your faulty appliance.

 Safety first – Some appliances should be left for an electrician